What you need to know about chemical recycling of plastics

 This article in brief

-- In particular, chemical recycling enables contaminated plastics or plastics that are difficult to recycle mechanically to be processed.
+- Chemical recycling enables in particular contaminated plastics or or hard-to-recycle plastics to recycle mechanically to be processed.

-- It is based on the breakdown of polymers into basic molecules.
+- It is based on the breakdown of polymers into basic molecular building blocks.

-- This technology paves the way for the production of recycled plastics of almost the same quality as virgin ones, which can be used for sensitive applications such as the food industry.
+- This technology paves the way for the production of recycled plastics of almost the same quality as virgin ones, which can be used in sensitive applications such as the food industry.

 What is chemical recycling of plastics?